Please use the menu below to navigate to any article section:

 Others use it to fund that expensive European holiday they’ve always been dreaming about.

 And many smart Australians have taken an equity release loan and used this as the deposit to buy an investment property to help secure their financial future.

 But be careful…

-If you’re going to draw down your equity done just increase your existing home loan otherwise the interest on the loan may not be tax deductible.
+If you’re going to draw down your equity done just to increase your existing home loan, otherwise the interest on the loan may not be tax-deductible.

-It’s important to structure your investment loan correctly as a separate loan against you home rather than an extension of your home loan.
+It’s important to structure your investment loan correctly as a separate loan against your home rather than an extension of your home loan.